daulvec/VtMB---Fashionista/README.md

 | Minimum     | 32GB          | SATA SSD            |
 | Recommended | 60GB          | NVMe SSD            |

-Your installation must be on an ***internal*** SSD.
-External SSDs & HDDs are too slow for modlists to run from, and if you ignore this and it runs slow I will point and laugh.
+Your installation must be on an ***internal*** SSD or M.2 Drive.
+External SSDs & HDDs are too slow for modlists to run from, and I suggest a M.2 drive otherwise load and launch times are a bit longer then you would want.

 # You Will Need
-  * A Nexus Premium Account if you do not want to click install 50 times.
+  * A Nexus Premium Account if you do not want to click install 100 times.
   * Patience

 # Pre-Installation